digi-embedded/android-sample-spi/README.md

 * A USB connection between the device and the host PC in order to transfer and launch the application.
 * An external SPI device is required to run this example.
-Another possibility is to short RX and TX lines of the SPI socket so what is written in the SPI interface (TX line) is read (RX line).
+Another possibility is to short MISO and MOSI lines of the SPI interface so what is written in the SPI interface (MOSI line) is read (MISO line).

 Demo setup
 ----------